jadounrahul/kartsnms/doc/Support/Install Validation.md

 - Connection to your MySQL server to verify credentials.
 - Checks if you are running the older alerting system.
 - Checks your rrd directory setup if not running rrdcached.
-- Checks disk space for where /opt/librenms is installed.
+- Checks disk space for where /opt/kartsnms is installed.
 - Checks location to fping
 - Tests MySQL strict mode being enabled
-- Tests for files not owned by librenms user (if configured)
+- Tests for files not owned by kartsnms user (if configured)

 Optionally you can also pass -m and a module name for that to be tested.
 Current modules are: